 - The rate you’re currently paying

-- The rate you’ll pay after the intro APR offer expires
+- The rate you’ll pay after the balance transfer intro APR offer expires

 - Any fee you’ll have to pay to transfer all or a portion of your balance to the new card (known as a balance transfer fee)

-Chase Slate® has an introductory 0% APR offer for balance transfers for 15 months from account opening (then the variable APR will be 17.24% – 25.99%).
+Chase Slate® ($0 annual fee) has an introductory 0% APR offer for balance transfers (as well as purchases) for 15 months from account opening.
+After that, the variable APR for each will be between 16.49% and 25.24%.

-If you don’t need to build your credit with a secured card and don’t plan to carry or transfer a balance, you can prioritize rewards programs or other perks.
-You may want to check your Approval Odds through Credit Karma before you apply, though — rewards cards typically require you to have good to excellent credit.
+If you don’t need to build your credit and don’t plan to carry or transfer a balance, you can prioritize rewards programs or other perks.

 If you want cash back

 Cash back cards can help you earn money back for your daily purchases.
 With the Capital One® SavorOne® Cash Rewards Credit Card, you’ll pay an annual fee of $0 and will earn 3% back on your dining and entertainment purchases, 2% at grocery stores and 1% back on everything else, with no limits to how much you can earn.